Faculty Investment Program (FIP)

 Proposals must use a font of 11 points or larger.
 Page margins should be 1” on all four sides.
 Line spacing must not be smaller than 1.5 lines.

 A complete Faculty Investment Program proposal includes six required components and supplemental materials that may be required for certain projects.

 1. Cover Sheet

 The proposal cover sheet is available as a separate download.
-Complete the proposal cover sheet form and obtain all required signatures.
+Complete the proposal cover sheet (PDF) form and obtain all required signatures.
 Incorporate a scanned copy of the signed form into the final proposal.

 2. Project Description (limited to 6 pages, formatted as described above)

 Keep in mind that your proposal will be read by a diverse group of faculty, many of whom will have little or no background in your field.
 One reviewer will have some knowledge in a discipline closely related to your own but will not be from your department or field of scholarship.
 Therefore, the project description should keep jargon and acronyms to a minimum.